tinesoft/nxrocks/packages/nx-micronaut/README.md

 `features`             | `string` | List of features to use (comma-separated).
 Go to https://micronaut.io/launch to get the ids needed here
-`micronautVersion`     | `current` \| `snapshot` \| `previous`  |Micronaut version to use `micronautLaunchUrl`   | `https://launch.micronaut.io`            | URL to the Micronaut Launch instance to use `tags`                 | `string` | Tags to use for linting (comma-separated) `directory`            | `string` | Directory where the project is placed
+`micronautVersion`     | `current` \| `snapshot` \| `previous`  |Micronaut version to use `micronautLaunchUrl`   | `https://launch.micronaut.io`            | URL to the Micronaut Launch instance to use `proxyUrl`             |          | The URL of the (corporate) proxy server to use to access Micronaut Launch `tags`                 | `string` | Tags to use for linting (comma-separated) `directory`            | `string` | Directory where the project is placed

+ > **Note:** If you are working behind a corporate proxy, you can use the `proxyUrl` option to specify the URL of that corporate proxy server.
+> Otherwise, you'll get a [ETIMEDOUT error](https://github.com/tinesoft/nxrocks/issues/125) when trying to access official Micronaut Launch to generate the project.
+> Even simpler, you can just define environment variable `http_proxy`, `HTTP_PROXY`, `https_proxy` or `HTTPS_PROXY` globally.

 ### Linking Projects (`link` generator)